 Below are 3 tried-and-tested methods that'll help keep your staff inspired (and employed – by you) in 2016.
 But these are just starting points, so take this as a springboard to building a robust, long-term engagement policy.

-1. Recognize and appreciate your people
+1. Recognise and appreciate your people

 The number 1 rule is to give recognition and appreciation for staff's accomplishments or achievements.
 This can be as simple as saying thank you to people – by email or in person, or making positive comments about how they’ve performed a task.
 Not only does this make employees feel good, but it also reinforces the kind of behaviour you’re trying to encourage among staff – you're setting the example.
 Plus, it’s an inexpensive way of providing employees with something they'll find truly valuable.